lionkmp/ai64_extractor/README.txt

 ai64.php downloadedwares coolwares

-  Convers with dot as separator.
+  Converts with dot as separator.
 Linux file naming conventions.
   Useful when burning a CD for use with IDE64.

 TIPS